montao/forbasile/README.md

 and the body could even be some more complex Go statement.

 ## A Pluggable System
-The demo in this repository implements a simple sum.
-The plugin package (directory `./sum`) implements code that prints a sum.
+The demo in this repository implements a simple plugin generator.
+The plugin package (directory `/tmp/<NAME>`) implements code that prints a sum.
 File `./sum.go` uses the new Go `plugin` package to load the pluggable modules and displays the proper message using passed command-line parameters.

 For instance, when the program is executed it prints a greeting in English or Chinese using the passed parameter to select the plugin to load for the appropriate language.